A400M (Future Large Aircraft) Military Transport Aircraft

 The payload requirements include a range of military helicopters and vehicles, heavy engineering equipment, pallets and cargo containers.

 The Airbus Industrie A310 MRTT is a wide-bodied multirole tanker transport aircraft.

-The cargo bay can transport up to nine standard military pallets (2.23m × 2.74m), including two on the ramp, along with 58 troops seated along the sides or up to 120 fully equipped troops seated in four rows.
+The cargo bay can transport up to nine standard military pallets (2.23m × 2.74m), including two on the ramp, as well as 58 troops seated along the sides or up to 120 fully equipped troops seated in four rows.
 For Medevac, it can carry up to 66 stretchers and 25 medical personnel.

-The A400M can carry 116 paratroops and can air-drop them and their equipment either by parachute or gravity extraction.
-It can air-drop: single load up to 16t, multiple loads up to 25t total, 120 paratroops plus a wedge load of 6t, or up to 20 1t containers or pallets.
+The A400M can carry 116 paratroops and air-drop them and their equipment either by parachute or gravity extraction.
+It can air-drop single loads up to 16t; multiple loads up to 25t total; 120 paratroops plus a wedge load of 6t, or up to 20 1t containers or pallets.